VirajT7Solution/CookToDoor/PROJECT_DOCUMENTATION.md

 ### 9.3 Future Scope

-The PlateMate system has a strong foundation and significant potential for future enhancements.
+The CookToDoor system has a strong foundation and significant potential for future enhancements.
 The following features and improvements are planned for future releases:

 #### 9.3.1 Short-Term Enhancements (Next 6 Months)